hivebank/blockchain-security-controls/A. Introduction.md

 This paper talks about a "purely peer-to-peer version of electronic cash" where "the network timestamps transactions by hashing them into an ongoing chain of hash-based proof-of-work, forming a record that cannot be changed without redoing the proof-of-work".

-Blockchain technology and some implementations of distributed ledger technology have earned the trust of Governments and banks around the world.
-There is an urgent need for an accepted security framework for secure blockchain implementations.
-The PT-BSC is a work-in-progress document that prescribes security controls for blockchain implementations.
-Many of the security controls are based on NIST Special Publication 800-53 Revision 4 and may also apply to distributed ledger systems.

 A.1 Definitions
 ---------------
 PT-BSC defines the terms blockchain, distributed ledger system and hash function.